|

 social exclusion, should still be considered as the main target group of ESF funded

-projects In spite of the clear improve in the employment situation,
+In spite of the clear improve in the employment situation,

 long-term unemployment has continued to increase.
 In the short-term, it is difficult to